 The address was followed by a number of presentations made by the faculty members of the O. P. Jindal Global University focusing on diverse areas of corruption and corrupt practices.
 While paying attention to the transnational aspects of corruption, Prof. Sreeram Chaulia, Professor and Vice Dean, Jindal School of International Affairs, noted that free-market corporate globalization was instrumental in the creation of transnational corruption.
 He added that Multinational Corporations, acting in connivance with the State and local partners, exploit the natural resources of various societies.
-Prof. Ashwani Kumar, Associate Professor, O. P. Jindal Global Business School, made a presentation which focused on the tax-evasion aspects of corruption.
-Prof. Y.S.R Murthy, Associate Professor and Assistant Dean, Jindal Global Law School, focused on the negative effects of corruption on the human rights, particularly, of the poor and vulnerable sections of the population.
+Prof. Ashwani Kumar, Associate Professor, O. P. Jindal Global Business School, made a presentation which focused on the taxation aspects of corruption.
+Prof. Y.S.R

+Murthy, Associate Professor and Assistant Dean, Jindal Global Law School, focused on the negative effects of corruption on the human rights, particularly, of the poor and vulnerable sections of the population.
 Prof. Shounak Roy Chowdhury, Assistant Prof. and Assistant Dean (Academic), Jindal Global Business School dealt with the issue of corruption within the matrix of good governance which he defined as fairness.
 Prof. J. Aniruddha, Assistant Prof. and Assistant Director, Centre on Public law and Jurisprudence, Jindal Global Law School dealt with the nature of laws on corruption.
 He stressed that laws on corruption, which are reactive in nature, needed to be replaced by pro-active legal regimes.
 The final presentation was made by Prof. Yugank Goyal, Assistant Prof. and Assistant Dean, Jindal Global Law School, who focused on the efforts of the grass-roots movements in the fight against corruption.
-With that presentation the Seminar came to an end, followed by a brief Q/A Session.
+With that presentation the Seminar came to an end.

 The vote of thanks was proposed by Dr. Xu Jie, Deputy Secretary-General, AALCO.
-On behalf of AALCO, he thanked all the participants for showing keen interest in the topic and for taking an active part in its deliberations.
+On behalf of AALCO, and the O.P.
+Jindal Global University, he thanked all the participants for showing keen interest in the topic and for taking an active part in its deliberations.
 He also thanked all the Distinguished Panelists for giving thought-provoking presentations on various aspects of corruption.
-He expressed his profound appreciation and thanks to Prof. C. Raj Kumar, Vice Chancellor, O. P. Jindal Global University, for not only introducing the theme of the Seminar, but also extended his sincere gratitude to Prof. Charles Sampford for giving the Key Note Address which indeed had set the tone for the Seminar.
-Finally, he extended a special thanks to Prof. Dr. Rahmat Mohamad, the Secretary-General of AALCO, for his constant support and guidance throughout the process of arranging the Seminar.
+He extended a special thanks to Prof. Dr. Rahmat Mohamad, the Secretary-General of AALCO, for his constant support and cooperation throughout the process of arranging the Seminar.